-From seamless curves to modern angles, Pella of Idaho gives you a seemingly endless amount of design possibilities to fashion a personalized look.
+From smooth curves to modern angles, Pella of Idaho gives you an almost endless amount of design possibilities to fashion a personalized look.
 Specialty window styles add individuality and sophistication to your home.
-Also, they feature unique hardware inspired by fine homes around the globe.
+Also, they feature distinct hardware inspired by fine homes around the globe.

 Specialty windows in the Pella® Architect Series® ReserveTM line are available in a host of exterior colors and wood finishes with various grille patterns for Idaho-area homeowners.

 Specialty Casement Windows

 French casement windows come with two sashes that crank out for dual ventilation and can offer you a wide-open view.
 Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-out casement windows operate with a turn of a handle and a gentle push.
 Our traditional-style, push-out casement windows have wide, wood sash frames and historical stays that hold windows open wide.
 The contemporary version is designed with a narrower frame to match the style of the other windows in your home.

 Push-out French casement windows come with dual sashes that swing open from the center with a light push and can provide you an unobstructed view.
 They come with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-swing casement windows open in to your home, versus outside.
 All you have to do is turn the handle and pull.
 They’re ideal for areas where a swing-out sash would get in the way, for instance above a flower box or next to a sidewalk.

 In-swing French casement windows come with dual sashes that pull open into your house, instead of swinging out.
 Unlike normal two-wide casement windows, these windows can offer an unobstructed view.